Bwc9876/wayland-mpris-idle-inhibit/README.md

 - `--poll-interval <interval>`: The interval in seconds at which the program will poll the Wayland server for changes in the idle state of the compositor.
 The default value is `10`.
-- `--ignore <name>`: A comma-separated list of media player names to ignore.
+- `--ignore <name>`: A player name to ignore.
 This name is the part of the `org.mpris.MediaPlayer2` interface name after the `org.mpris.MediaPlayer2.` prefix.
 For example, for `org.mpris.MediaPlayer2.vlc`, the name is `vlc`.
 This option can be specified multiple times.
 - `--verbose`: Verbosity of output, can be 0 = silent, 1 = info, 2 = debug (defaults to 1)